 How could they be tried twice for the same crime?

-The Court of Cassation ruling meant the latest hearing in Florence was a re-run of the appeals process, - so technically not a new trial but a continuation of the original one.
-The hearing began in September.
+A Court of Cassation ruling meant the 2013-14 case was technically not a new trial but a continuation of the original one.

-How did the Florence hearings differ from previous proceedings?
+How did the second trial differ from previous proceedings?

 Why has the case generated so much publicity?

 The case has generated global headlines as well as a number of books about the case.

 The young age of both victim and defendants, the attractive appearance of Ms Knox and Ms Kercher, and the alleged sexual nature of Ms Kercher's death have all played a part in fuelling interest.

 "I don't remember any case which has been as highly publicised and where the countries have taken sides,'' the noted defence attorney Alan Dershowitz told the AP news agency.